auditassistant/json-context/README.md

 ### datasource.update(queryOrObject, changes)

-Same as `datasource.obtain` but returns a copy of the object with the attributes of `changes` merged in.

-Does a `datasource.obtainMerge` then pushes it back into the database with `source: 'user'`.
+Does a `datasource.obtain`, merges in the specified `changes` then pushes it back using `datasource.pushChange`.
 Easy one line updates - good for console use.

 ## Matchers